 The word 'lithification' comes from the ancient Greek word 'lithos' which means rock; the terms basically means 'to turn into a rock'.
-There are two important processes by which sediments (loose bits of broken rock) are lithified: compaction and cementation.
+There are two important processes by which sediments (loose bits of clasts, sand, dirt, etc.) can be lithified: compaction or cementation.